Report an Error

 The All-In-Wonder Radeon 8500DV was a graphics card by ATI, launched in August 2001.
 Built on the 150 nm process, and based on the R200 graphics processor, the card supports DirectX 8.1.
 The R200 graphics processor is a relatively small chip with a die area of only 68 mm² and 60 million transistors.
 It features 4 pixel shaders and 2 vertex shaders, 8 texture mapping units and 4 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 ATI has placed 64 MB DDR memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 230 MHz, memory is running at 190 MHz.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the ATI All-In-Wonder Radeon 8500DV does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x DVI, 1x VGA.
 All-In-Wonder Radeon 8500DV is connected to the rest of the system using an AGP 8x interface.

 ||Aug 30th, 2001